oisy92/Software-in-The-Loop-2.0/README.md

 ## How to use
-Please visit the below link for user guide document. https://github.com/oisy92/SITL-2.0/blob/master/User%20Guide.pdf
+Please visit this link for user guide document. https://github.com/oisy92/SITL-2.0/blob/master/User%20Guide.pdf